Odia Coates: Work with Paul Anka

 In Australia, "One Man Woman" peaked at number 35, while "(I Believe) There's Nothing Stronger Than Our Love" peaked at number 83, both in 1975.

 Solo work

 Coates had minor success as a solo artist with the Anka-penned track "You Come And You Go" and a cover of the Electric Light Orchestra song "Showdown".
 Both songs come from her only self-titled solo album released in 1975 by United Artists Records with producer Rick Hall.
-Coates also recorded "Make It Up To Me Baby", released on Buddah Records in 1973, written by Anka and Harris and very much sought after by soul collectors.
+Coates also recorded "Make It Up To Me Baby", released on Buddah Records in 1973, written by Anka and Johnny Harris and very much sought after by soul collectors.
 She was working on solo album in Las Vegas at L.A.W.
 Recording Studios in 1984-5, with producer Lee Waters.
 Tracks were cut at LAW and Paramount and Sunset studios in LA.

 Death

 Odia Coates died from breast cancer in 1991, aged 49, at Oakland Medical Center following a four-year battle with the disease.